Self-Hosting Plausible Analytics with MaxMind Integration

 Allow public traffic over port 80 & 443 by updating the firewall rules.

-example.com with your domain in the nginx config. -
+Edit the config and replace the server_nameexample.com with your domain in the nginx config.

-Save and close the file:
+Save and close the file: Ctrl + s followed by Ctrl + x

 Using Certbot and Let’s Encrypt you can add a free certificate to your Plausible instance.
 You shouldn’t have to worry about renewing it either, as Certbot should take care of that for you.